sezan92/sezan92.github.io/index.md

+"I remember well how my mother asked me why I couldn't be a nice boy like Wilfred; but I would think to myself that Wilfred, for being so nice and quiet, often stayed hungry.
+So early in life, I had learned that if you want something, you had better make some noise" - `Shabaz Al Malik` aka `Malcolm X`

-"Because being normal, is too mainstream!"
+"Because being normal, is too mainstream!" - Myself

 ## un-m@d's blog
 Hello world!
 I am MD Muhaimin Rahman- nickname is Sezan, working as a Machine Learning Engineer in Japan .
 I am writing about my open source projects in this blog.